Julien Neaves – Editor

 #3 Rory Williams

 Where is my wife?!
 With that one powerful line Rory Williams aka Rory the Roman aka Rory Pond cemented himself as one of the coolest companions ever.
-The sole full time male companion (and only one until his baldness Nardole) Rory was anxious yet brave, silly yet clever, and eternally devoted to his wife Amy.
+For a long time the sole full-time male companion of the modern era (until his baldness Nardole) he was anxious yet brave, silly yet clever, and eternally devoted to his wife Amy.
 Whether in a plastic body, threatening Cybermen or putting Hitler in a cupboard, you were always in for a good time when Rory was around.

 #2 Amelia “Amy” Pond

-We had fake pregnant Amy in Amy’s Choice (sounds like an after school special, no?) fake not pregnant Flesh Amy for a few episodes, and heart wrenching Old Amy in the brilliant The Girl Who Waited.
+We also got to see different takes on the character – we had fake pregnant Amy in Amy’s Choice (sounds like an after school special, no?), fake-not pregnant Flesh Amy for a few episodes, and heart wrenching Old Amy in the brilliant The Girl Who Waited.
 It was tears when she was touched by an angel in The Angels Take Manhattan and even more tears when the Eleventh Doctor saw an image of her prior to his regeneration into the Twelfth.
 Come along Pond!
 Come along!
 Why won’t you come along? *assumes fetal position and breaks into an inconsolable crying fit*

 #1 Donna Noble